-In California, where the massive housing crunch is projected to leave the nation's most populous state short more than 3.5 million units by 2025, the McKinsey Global Institute estimates that as many as 790,000 of these units could be created by easing ADU restrictions.141 languished in a bureaucratic tangle.
-Within six months, the city said it had permitted more ADUs-most of them rent-controlled-than in the previous three years combined.142
+In California, where the massive housing crunch is projected to leave the nation's most populous state short more than 3.5 million units by 2025, the McKinsey Global Institute estimates that as many as 790,000 of these units could be created by easing ADU restrictions.

-In 2018, the mayor of notoriously pricey, housing-strapped San Francisco ordered accelerated processing for ADU permits to clear a backlog of 900 applications that
+In 2018, the mayor of notoriously pricey, housing-strapped San Francisco ordered accelerated processing for ADU permits to clear a backlog of 900 applications that LOOL

-Minneapolis, responding to community demand, changed its zoning in 2014 to allow ADUs citywide on properties with one- or two-family homes, after previously limiting the structures to a small portion of one community.143 The city recently eliminated exclusive single home districts as part of its Minneapolis 2040 plan.
+Minneapolis, responding to community demand, changed its zoning in 2014 to allow ADUs citywide on properties with one- or two-family homes, after previously limiting the structures to a small portion of one community.
+The city recently eliminated exclusive single home districts as part of its Minneapolis 2040 plan.
 Alaskan cities are also making major strides to incentivize ADU construction.
 Since 2015, the city of Juneau has handed out \$6,000 grants to homeowners who want to build backyard cottages or ADUs.
 In Kodiak, a small island community including an expanding Coast Guard base, officials created a special zoning district in 2018 for smaller lots in hopes of encouraging smaller-scale development.144